fafalios/sparql-ld/README.md

 # SPARQL-LD: A SPARQL Extension for Fetching and Querying Linked Data

-This Jena ARQ SERVICE extension allows to query and integrate in the same SPARQL query:
+This Jena ARQ SERVICE extension allows to fetch, query and integrate in the same SPARQL query:
 - *data stored in the (local) endpoint*
 - *data coming from online RDF files (in any standard format)*
 - *data embedded in Web pages as RDFa*